vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 local returntable, error = con.execute(xql)
 {% endhighlight %}

+There are two possible cases:

-If there is an error, the resulttable is 'nil' and error object is filled.
-In case of an error, the error object is filled, but resulttable is 'nil'.
+* If there is an error, the result table is `nil` and the error object is filled.
+* If there is no error, the result table is filled and the the error object is `nil`.

-This makes it possible to distiniguish between these cases.
-When it comes to an error the attribute 'type' is the first thing to check.
-There are two options: Type 'ABAP' is an exception that is thrown by the SAP system, in case of 'XQL' there might be syntax error in the XQL.
-So we have to check for ABAP-errors first, and then can use the 'code' attribute to get the actual exception string that we already saw in SE37 earlier.
-This makes it possible to react accordingly to which exception is thrown.
+This makes it possible to distinguish between the error and no-error cases.

+In the case of an error, the `type` attribute is the first thing to check.
+There are two options:

+* If `type` is `ABAP`, that means the exception was thrown by the SAP system.
+* If `type` is `XQL`, that means there was a syntax error in the XQL.

+So we have to check for ABAP-errors first.
+Then, we can use the `code` attribute to get the actual exception string, which we saw in `SE37` earlier.
+This makes it possible to react based on which exception is thrown.

 {% highlight lua %}
 if error then